top of page

 6. Can I become a Devon Rex breeder too?

 Yes you can!
-The Cat Fanciers are a group of people lovingly devoted and dedicated to Breed Preservation.
+The International Cat Association are a group of people lovingly devoted and dedicated to Breed Preservation.
 The goal of being a "Breeder" is to keep the breed going while reducing/eliminating any breed specific health issues by testing for and selectively breeding Pedigree cats that are healthy and fit the breed standard.
 If you are serious about breeding, the first step is to go to cat shows, find a mentor, buy a show quality (neutered) cat and start showing and learning about the breed.
 You must be part of a Registered Cat Association.
 There has to be a high level of dedication put into becoming a quality breeder.
 Breeding is NOT done as a way to make money, in fact, you would require access to a very large sum of money to successfully run a Cattery as well as a close relationship with a knowledgeable Veterinarian.
 Relationships with other Breeders are everything!

 7. Why can't I come meet the cats before committing to the Waitlist?
 How do I know if I will be allergic to the Devon Rex or not?